kairos-io/kairos-docs/content/en/docs/Architecture/cloud-init.md

 ### Configuration order

 When an action is done (install, upgrade, reset) several default dirs in the system are read to obtain the configuration and are merged together.
-The dirs and the order in which they are read and merged is as show below from first to last.
+The dirs and the order in which they are read and merged, is as shown below, from first to last.
 Notice that any values found in different dirs will override existing ones in previous dirs.

  - /run/initramfs/live (Only available on LiveCD/Netboot)
  - /usr/local/cloud-config